kfatehi/blog/source/_posts/Hello-hexo-goodbye-Jekyll.md

 date: 2016-01-20 14:52:37
 ---

-Migrating my posts from Jekyll (which had old stuff from tumblr, never properly integrated) into Hexo without breaking Hexo's defaults.
+Migrating my posts from Jekyll into Hexo without breaking Hexo's defaults.

+The tumblr stuff is for when i migrated from tumblr to Jekyll.
+It was never a proper migration.
+Now everything is properly migrated with this script.

 [Gist](https://gist.github.com/kfatehi/236209b093c66da11065)